In the menu bar, you’ll find some more tools and shortcuts.

-- Recent Files – Choose from the most recently opened files.
+- Recent Files – Choose from the most recently opened projects.

-- Save as Droplet – Will save your project and preferences as a droplet onto your desktop for quick image batch converting.
+- Save as Droplet – Save your project and preferences as a droplet onto your desktop for quick image batch converting.

 - New Window – Opens a project window without closing any previous open project.
 This allows you to have multiple project windows at a time.
 Mac only